hjxupup/hjxupup.github.io/_pages/about.md

 Get in Touch
 ======
 Feel free to reach out if you'd like to connect!
-You can find my contact information in the sidebar.
+You can find my contact information in the sidebar, or email me at [22011829@mail.ecust.edu.cn](mailto:22011829@mail.ecust.edu.cn).